-- Going back to the farmhouse’s traditional roots, one of the key design elements of the home is to have the formal spaces like the kitchen and living room in the front of the house and the bedrooms and bathrooms in the back or off toward the sides.
+- Transitional Spaces: Going back to the farmhouse’s traditional roots, one of the key design elements of the home is to have the formal spaces like the kitchen and living room in the front of the house and the bedrooms and bathrooms in the back or off toward the sides.

 Remodeling a Farmhouse

 However, we suggest consulting a licensed contractor to ensure the structural integrity of your home is maintained while adding your desired updates.
-With the “modern farmhouse” being all the rage at the moment, contact Carson Custom Homes to get the house of your dreams.
+With the “modern farmhouse” being all the rage at the moment, Carson Custom Homes is perfectly suited to help you get the house of your dreams.